rust-lang/rfcs/text/0000-unified_coroutines.md

 # Addendum: samples
 [addendum-samples]: #addendum-samples

-The Generator concept is transformed into state machine on the MIR level, which is contained inside single function.
+The Generator concept is transformed into a state machine on the MIR level, which is contained inside a single function.
 The current implementation is transformed to something like this:

 ```rust
 let captured_string = "Hello";